 Your Future Their Future

-As a result of our success recruiting and training Modern Languages teachers through School Direct, we have worked with the Department for Education to establish a subject-specific School Centred Initial Teacher Training (SCITT) provider for Modern Languages.
+It came about as a result of our success recruiting and training Modern Languages teachers through School Direct.
+We have worked with the Department for Education to establish a subject-specific School Centred Initial Teacher Training (SCITT) provider for Modern Languages.
 Our SCITT represents a new partnership between the state and independent sector offering a wealth of experience and tremendous opportunities to train to teach in a wide range of contexts.

-Our SCITT is part of Chorus Education Trust which has, at its heart, Silverdale School – an Ofsted-rated ‘Outstanding’ secondary comprehensive with a long history of specialising in teaching modern languages, and which was named by the Sunday Times as the ‘Top School of the North’ in 2017.
-Key to Chorus Education Trust is its Teaching School, the Sheffield Teaching School Alliance, which is a long established Teaching School, and one of the largest, working with 50 schools in South Yorkshire and Derbyshire.
+Our SCITT is part of Chorus Education Trust which has, at its heart, Silverdale School – an Ofsted-rated ‘Outstanding’ secondary comprehensive with a long history of specialising in teaching modern languages, which regularly achieves some of the best exam results at both GCSE and A-level in the region.
+Key to Chorus Education Trust is its Teaching School, the Sheffield Teaching School Alliance, which is a long established Teaching School, and one of the largest, working with 50+ schools in South Yorkshire and Derbyshire.

 Our learning community believes in the power of language to transform lives and to create life opportunities for all our children and all our school staff.
 Our passion for languages and language learning has led to the creation of a programme which will prepare all our trainees to teach languages in the state and independent sector.
 It is the aim of the SCITT to establish geographical hubs which will centre around a cluster of state and independent schools in a local area making it easier for trainees to find a location that suits their needs.

 We are continually developing our network of geographical hubs, which centre around a cluster of state and independent schools in a local area making it easier for trainees to find a location that suits their needs.
-In September 2018, we are opening our hubs in London and Bolton.
+We currently have hubs in London, Bolton, Oundle, Abingdon/Oxfordshire, Sheffield & the Peak District.

 The National Modern Language Teacher Training SCITT Programme